This easy apple cake recipe is the perfect fall treat! Moist, tender, and warmly spiced, it's a wonderful dessert, breakfast, or afternoon snack.

 First, peel and dice the apples.
 The pieces can vary in size a little based on the natural shape of the apples; aim for 1/4- to 1/2-inch chunks.

-Second, whisk the brown sugar with the eggs until they’re pale and foamy, about 1 minute.
+Next, whisk together the batter.
+In a large bowl, whisk the brown sugar and eggs until they’re pale and foamy, about 1 minute.
 Then, whisk in the oil, spices, vanilla, and salt.

-Next, add the flour, baking powder, and baking soda, and whisk until well-combined and smooth.
+Add the remaining dry ingredients, and whisk again until well-combined and smooth.

 Use the edge of the whisk to scrape the bottom and sides of the bowl to make sure your batter is evenly mixed.